2401teamone/Pinniped-SDK/README.md

 # Pinniped-SDK

-An easy to use SDK for communicating with your Pinniped backend, using axios.
+An easy-to-use SDK for communicating with your Pinniped backend, using Axios.

 #### Setup